I keep getting one of the above error messages. What causes this and how can I fix it?

-The time security feature is built into the Oracle Service Cloud software.
+The time security feature is built into the Oracle B2C Service software.
 This feature cannot be turned off or altered.

 Some screen savers have been shown to affect the workstations clock.
 If the error is routinely received after the workstation has been locked, check the screen saver as a possible cause.